joshbegley/nyt-latest/README.md

 **France Identifies First Case of Ebola**\
-`The patient had traveled to the Democratic Republic of Congo, the health ministry said.
+`The patient is a doctor who had traveled to the Democratic Republic of Congo, the health ministry said.
 Workers are racing to trace those who may have had contact.`\
 https://www.nytimes.com/2026/06/24/world/europe/ebola-france.html

 **Why the Fed Could Loom Large Over the Midterms**\